What is a master trust?

 How does a master trust work?

-A key benefit of setting up your own stand-alone trust is being able to tailor it to meet your bespoke company needs.
-A corporate trust moves with your company should you change death in service insurance providers, whereas you cannot take a master trust with you.
+A key benefit of setting up your own trust is being able to tailor it to meet your bespoke company needs.
+A corporate trust moves with your company if you change providers, whereas you cannot take a master trust with you.
 This is something you may wish to think about when making the decision on the kind of trust to set up for your business.

-All of the providers on our panel have a master trust that you can use for your death in service insurance scheme as a free of charge service.
+All the providers on our panel have a master trust that you can use for your death in service insurance scheme as a free of charge service.
+If you choose not to join a master trust, it will be your responsibility to register your scheme with HMRC and set up your own trust before cover can start.

 Advantages of a master trust